 OCTA is currently studying multiple conceptual alternatives for intermediate access to the 91 Express Lanes.
 Alternatives may include different ingress and egress options near Fairmont Boulevard.
-Results of the analysis are expected by the end of summer 2016.
-The Implementation Plan will be updated as necessary in the future with study results.
+Results of this study will be presented to OCTA Committee and Board in July 2017.
+The Plan will be updated as necessary in the future with study results.